vighneshtamse/DataEnthu/content/post/Quick-Tutorial-on-Support-Vector-Machines.md

 Hope you understood and liked this post.
 If you have any suggestions or any feedback please do reach out to me.
 I'll be happy to hear from you.

 Will see you in the next post.
-Till then take care, stay stafe and stay helathy!
+Till then take care, stay safe and stay healthy!